FriendsOfShopware/FroshOptimusMediaOptimizer/README.md

 # WARNING
 optimus.io _improved_ their optimize-algorithm.
 This causes ugly texts on images!
-They also added a limit a limit of 3 images/second.
+They also added a limit of 3 images/second.

 # Description